 What is Pisac Known For?

-Pisac is primarily known for its impressive Incan ruins – some of the most extensive and well-preserved Incan ruins in all of Peru – and with some of the most extensive terracing on the hillside.
+Pisac is primarily known for its impressive Incan ruins.
+The Pisac Ruins are some of the most extensive and well-preserved Incan ruins in all of Peru – and with some of the most extensive terracing on the hillside.

 Don’t make the mistake of thinking these are just like the other ruins you’ll see in Peru; the Pisac ruins are truly something special.